“It feels like we’re about 12 months away, but we could get into extended innings.”

 “Distressed debt” is defined as junk-rated debt that sports yields that are at least 10 percentage points above equivalent US Treasury yields.

-Distressed-debt investors can make a killing by buying bonds for cents on the dollar during times of economic stress, of companies that they believe will make it through the cycle without defaulting.
+Distressed-debt investors can make big returns by buying bonds for cents on the dollar during times of economic stress, of companies that they believe will make it through the cycle without defaulting.
 In this scenario, a distressed bond might sell for 40 cents on the dollar, and two years later, the company is still intact and the credit squeeze is resolved, and now the bond is worth face value.
 For those two years, the bond paid a huge yield to investors that bought at 40 cents on the dollar – and the profit might be 200% in capital gains and interest.

 The thing is: The junk-bond market has been booming.
 There’s no credit squeeze yet.
 And the riskiest end is flush as the “dumb money” is still chasing yield.
 And for the smart money, there’s not much to pick at the moment; but down the road, the future looks bright.